Killing of Louise Jensen

 The killing of Louise Jensen happened on 16 September 1994 in Ayia Napa, Cyprus, when British soldiers Allan Ford, Justin Fowler, and Geoffrey Pernell attacked, abducted, raped, and killed Danish tour guide Louise Jensen.

-Jensen
+The victim

 Louise Jensen was born on 19 March 1971.
 She grew up in the town of Hirtshals, Denmark, together with her parents and her younger brother.
-After college, Jensen was working as a tour guide in Cyprus for the Danish travel agency Star Tours.
+After college, Jensen was working as a tour guide in Cyprus.

-Ford, Fowler, and Pernell

-Ford

-Allan Ford, nicknamed "the Cube", was born in 1968.
-He is from Sutton Coldfield in Birmingham.
-Ford was a member of The First Battalion of The Royal Green Jackets.

-Ford's ex-wife has told that he had threatened her with a razor and screwdriver if she betrayed him.
-Nevertheless, he had cheated on her twice and taunted her about his other women.
-After they split, Ford told her if he caught her with a man, he would slash her face.
-His ex-wife has described him as a "psycho".

-A month prior to the killing Ford was accused of having smashed a beer glass in the head of a tourist, injuring him seriously.

-Fowler

-Justin Fowler, nicknamed "Binny", was born in 1968.
-He is from Constantine in Falmouth, Cornwall.
-Fowler was a member of the 1st Battalion, Royal Green Jackets.
-Fowler was considered to be a poor soldier, with a record that included several disciplinary matters and fighting.

-Fowler's wife petitioned for divorce when she got to know of Jensen.
-Subsequently, Fowler got a girlfriend from Scotland.

-Pernell

-Geoffrey Pernell was born in 1971.
-He is from Tividale, Sandwell, in Birmingham.
-Pernell was a member of The First Battalion of The Royal Green Jackets.

-Pernell was accused of having attacked a woman when he was stationed at the Falkland Islands.

 Killing

-In the night of 16 September 1994, Jensen and her Cypriot boyfriend were riding a motorbike when they were hit by a jeep driven by the drunk soldiers Ford, Fowler, and Pernell.
-Having beaten Jensen's boyfriend to the ground, Pernell forced Jensen into the jeep, and the soldiers abducted her.
+On the night of 16 September 1994, Jensen and her Cypriot boyfriend, Michalis Vassiliades, were riding a motorbike when they were hit by a vehicle driven by the drunk soldiers Allan Ford, Justin Fowler, and Geoffrey Pernell, serving with the Royal Green Jackets.
+Having beaten Jensen's boyfriend to the ground, Pernell forced Jensen into the vehicle, and the soldiers abducted her.
 She was then repeatedly raped and repeatedly beaten with a spade, leading to her death.
-Finally she was buried in a shallow grave.

-Jensen's body was found several days later.
-Due to the soldiers' abuse and exposure to the elements, the body was in such a condition that only Jensen's silver ring identified her.